smarticoai/public-api/docs/api/interfaces/TAvatarDefinition.md

 > **priority**: `number`

-Display priority — lower value means higher position in the grid
+Display position; lower = earlier in the grid.

 ***